Search

 Open Sandbox

-In October of 2025 Meta started rolling out a new interview type called AI-enabled coding.
+In October 2025, Meta started rolling out a new interview type called AI-enabled coding.
 An internal Meta message described it as "a new type of coding interview in which candidates have access to an AI assistant.
 This is more representative of the developer environment that our future employees will work in, and also makes LLM-based cheating less effective."

-You get 60 minutes in a CoderPad environment with a file explorer on the left, code editor in the middle, and an AI assistant panel on the right.
-The AI chat window is similar to Cursor or Github Copilot in that it has context of the files in the project, but it can only respond in the chat panel.
+You'll work inside a three-panel CoderPad layout.
+File explorer on the left, code editor in the middle, and the AI assistant plus problem instructions on the right.
+The AI chat window has context of the files in the project, but it can only respond in the chat panel.
 It can't directly edit your files.
 You still need to write or paste all code yourself.
-The system offers multiple models you can switch between during the interview, including the SOTA:
+The project is multi-file, with existing classes, data models, and logic already written.
+You didn't write any of this code, and understanding it quickly is a massive part of the challenge.

 • GPT-4o mini